unibo-spe/spe-slides/content/04-build-automation/_generator.md

     * configurations and their relationships
     * dependencies
     * task dependencies
-    * project hierarchy definition
-    * some parts of the task configuration
 * **Imperative**
     * Operations on the file system
     * some of the actual task logics